 Greenwood said she sees higher education as the core of the community's economic success, a source of talent and new ideas, a way to develop the next generation and ensure a tax base for the future.

-"My mother's family was an Irish potato family," she said, distressed by state funding cutbacks for the University
+"My mother's family was an Irish potato family," she said, distressed by state funding cutbacks for the University of California.
+"I wonder if my grandchildren will have these opportunities."

 In today's economy, she sees a need to be ready for military veterans returning from war and seeking education and to teach young people entrepreneurship early on.